Rubaraj/TraderBot/README.md

 # TraderBot
 Automatic Trader

-The bot will Trade Equity online
+The bot will Trade indian NSE and BSE Equity online